ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 # The Spectrum of Modelling

-It's important to remember that all these tpyes of modelling can take place across a spectrum of time horizons - but the speed of execution is constrained by the medium it is done in - a human vs a computer.
+It's important to remember that all these tpyes of modelling can take place across a spectrum of time horizons - but the speed of execution is constrained by whether a human or computer is executing the model.

  Statistical Examples